muchimi/JoystickGremlinEx/docs/overview.md

 GremlinEx can do multiple mappings concurrently - so the input can be routed to different outputs depending on the need, and this can be changed dynamically on the fly.

+As of M76T68, GremlinEx supports using vJoy as an input and output device simultaneously.
+This enables scenarios where an input in GremlinEx triggers map to a vJoy device, and when that vJoy device changes, it triggers an input back into GremlinEx to trigger more actions.
+This can create loops, so care should be excercised to not build a loop regardless of the sequence of events.
+GremlinEx does not check for loops as they are too expensive performance wise to detect and guard against at runtime.

 ### Benefits

 #### Agreggation of multiple devices